 The Hays were Royalists, and in 1650 Neidpath held out against Cromwell’s army longer than any other stronghold south of the Forth.
 Cannon damaged the castle, and the defenders were eventually forced to surrender.

 The castle was later partly repaired and the courtyard was remodelled, but the Hays got into debt and in 1686 Neidpath was sold to the Douglas Duke of Queensberry.
 William, 4th Duke and known as ‘Old Q’, had all the trees around the castle chopped down and demolished the terraced gardens – in 1790 the upper storeys of the wing collapsed (also see Drumlanrig Castle).
 Walter Scott and William and Dorothy Wordsworth visited the castle in 1803, and the property passed in 1810 to the Earl of Wemyss and March, who (with many other properties) own Gosford House.

-of the three daughters of Sir William Douglas, Earl of March.
+three daughters of Sir William Douglas, Earl of March.
 She was born in 1705, and fell in love with the son of the laird of Tushielaw, which was owned by the Scott family.
-Her father did not
+Her father did not think her

-think her lover, although a man of property, was of high enough birth for an Earl’s daughter and forbad them to marry.
-The lad was sent away from the area, and the Earl hoped that Jean would forget
+lover, although a man of property, was of high enough birth for an Earl’s daughter and forbad them to marry.
+The lad was sent away from the area, and the Earl hoped that Jean would forget him.
+Jean

-him.
-Jean was devastated and her health deteriorated.
+was devastated and her health deteriorated.
 Her lover eventually returned, but by then she had become so ill that he no longer recognised her.
-Wounded to the core by this final hurt, she
+Wounded to the core by this final hurt, she died of a

 Sightings of Jean’s ghost report that she is clad in a full-length brown frock with a large white collar.

 Or use our contact form.